bitst0rm-pub/Formatter/README.md

             "format_on_save": false,

             // Auto formatting whenever code is pasted into the current file/view.
-            // The syntaxes dilemma and solutions for this option are identical to
+            // The syntaxes impact and its solutions for this option are identical to
             // those of the "format_on_save" option mentioned above.
             "format_on_paste": false,